 Discovering the factors a prospect considers while buying a new product will help you in determining whether you can meet them or not.

-If not, then there is no point wasting yours and the prospect’s precious time.
+If not, then there is no point wasting your and the prospect’s precious time.
 Instead, you can utilize your precious hours on a more lucrative deal that might convert.

 Doesn’t it seem like a twin brother of Decision Criteria?

-Well, the above point focuses on the criteria a prospect considers while making a buying decision.
+Well, the above point focuses on the criteria a prospect considers while buying.

 While this phase of the MEDDIC sales methodology tells you how the buying decision was made.

 It is basically a route taken by the organization to reach a purchasing decision.
-So, you need to find the process that a company follows to purchase a product.
+So, you need to find a company’s process to purchase a product.

-This will help you in keeping a track of how far they are on the way to reaching a deal closure.
+This will help you track how far they are on the way to reaching a deal closure.

-Here are a few questions that you can ask the prospect for understanding their decision process.
+Here are a few questions that you can ask the prospect to understand their decision process.

-Most of the companies don’t try something new until its necessary.
-Only when they face some major problem, they will look for a solution.
+Most companies don’t try something new until it’s necessary.
+Only when they face some major problem will they look for a solution.